system-transparency/system-transparency/README.md

 # System Transparency Tooling

-This repository contains tooling, configuration files and, demos to form a build-, test- and development environment for _System Transparency_.
+This repository contains tooling, configuration files and demos to form a build-, test- and development environment for _System Transparency_.

 _stboot_ is System Transparency Project’s official bootloader.
 It is a [LinuxBoot](https://www.linuxboot.org/) distribution based on [u-root](https://github.com/u-root/u-root).
 The source code of stboot can be found at https://git.glasklar.is/system-transparency/core/stboot.